matadon/anaguma/README.md

 The user-facing search syntax is similar to the Google search syntax, including boolean logic and infix comparison operators.

+## Examples

+FIXME: Add examples showing how to use this thing. :)

 Kusuri was designed so that an application can expose a standard search syntax, one that is guaranteed to never return a syntax error to the end-user, in the same way that even a Google search that makes no sense will